 F. Preliminary conference.
-A preliminary conference with the district or local health department is held for Type II and Type III systems.
+A preliminary conference Preliminary conferences with the district or local health department is shall be held for Type II and Type III systems unless waived by the local or district health department.
 When a Type III system for septage disposal is planned, the conference shall be with the department.
-At such conference the owner and/or his agent shall be prepared to set forth the sewage disposal problems and the proposed solution in such a manner to support his conclusions and recommendations.
+At such conference the owner and/or or his agent shall be prepared to set forth the sewage disposal problems and the proposed solution in such a manner to support his conclusions and recommendations.

-G. Formal plans.
+G. 12 VAC 5-610-253.
+Formal plans.